Watch 600+ videos on our YouTube channel!

 The Third Eye and Spiritual Vision

-Crown Chakra Musical Sounds
+Crown Chakra Instruments

 The crown is associated with the sound of the conch shell.
 A conch shell was found in a cave containing prehistoric drawings in France.
 The shell is believed to be 17,000 years old.
 Other conch instruments have been found in the Mediterranean region, across Europe, in India, the Americas, Japan and Tibet.